Motueka: Economy

 New Zealand Energy Limited is a Motueka-based company that operates small hydroelectric power stations in Haast, Fox, Ōpunake and Raetihi.

 Government

 Local

 From 1853 to 1876, Motueka was administered as part of the Nelson Province.

 The Motueka Borough Council was formed in 1900 and existed until 1989, when local government reforms saw it merged into the Tasman District Council.
 Today the Motueka Ward is represented by three councillors and includes the nearby settlements of Kaiteriteri, Mārahau, Ngātīmoti and Riwaka.

 List of mayors

 The Motueka Borough Council was headed by a mayor from 1900 until 1989.
-The following is an incomplete list of officeholders:
+The following is a complete list of officeholders:

 National

 The electorate of Motueka and Massacre Bay was created for the 1853 New Zealand general election and was succeeded by the electorate of Motueka in the 1860–1861 general election which lasted until 1890.
 In 1896 the Motueka electorate was recreated, and lasted until 1946.
 Today Motueka is part of the West Coast-Tasman electorate.